 Uncertainties regarding winter sports season linger but athletes remain optimistic

-by Ben Habler, Freelance Writer
+by Ben Habler, Staff Writer

 As we sink deeper into the winter, the uncertainties surrounding the winter sports season at Glen Rock High School have remained as COVID-19 cases and concerns increase.